Regenerative Medicine

-“We have a strong profile in human pluripotent stem cell research, combined with complementary capabilities in cell production and functional readouts.
-We also have an excellent track record in the clinical translation of cell therapies.
-This means that LUMC is well-placed to deliver new models for human disease and the next generation of hiPSC-based therapy to patients.”
+“Our strong profile in human pluripotent stem cell research and excellent track record in clinical translation makes LUMC the perfect place to deliver a new generation of medicine to patients.”

 About us